 Who are these trail running tours for?

-They're for just about any trail runner who wants to learn, train, and run in new and amazing mountain environments.
+They're for just about every fit hiker and trail runner who wants to learn, train, and move in new and amazing mountain environments.

 Am I fit enough?

 Great question.
-As much as we want to make everyone’s trip the most fantastic and unforgettable thing EVER, and we try to cater to as many abilities as possible, there’s no getting around that there’s a minimum level we believe is necessary to get the most out of our itineraries.
+As much as we want to make everyone’s trip the most fantastic and unforgettable thing EVER, and we try to cater to as many abilities as possible, there’s no getting around that there’s a minimum level we believe is necessary to get the most out of running in Peru.

 What should I bring?